codersclub/DRKB/kylix/console_debug/index.md

 When you start a console program in the Delphi Debugger it automatically opens

-a console window (\"DOS command prompt\") where you can see the output of e.g.
+a console window ("DOS command prompt") where you can see the output of e.g.

 the writeln command.